ClocoDevelopmentGit/APS-backend/README.md

 # APS-backend

 See detailed documentation in the [readme folder](./readme/).
-Express.js backend for the Academic Program System (APS) with Prisma ORM and PostgreSQL.
+Express.js backend for the Acting Performance Studio (APS) with Prisma ORM and PostgreSQL.

 ## Documentation